riyusher/coding-journey/ReadMe.md

 ## Organization

-**By Category (Labels)**

-Exercises are categorized using labels (e.g., #twopointers, #arrays, etc.) for easier filtering and exploration.

 **By Folder (Index)**

 For some exercise collections, like LeetCode Daily Challenges and LeetCode 75, an index file will be provided within the corresponding folder.
 These indexes offer a quick overview of solved problems and their locations.

 ## How to Use

-1. **Explore Labels:** Utilize the label filters on issues to discover exercises based on specific topics.
-2. **Browse by Folder (Optional):** Navigate through folders dedicated to specific platforms or exercise types.
+1. **Browse by Folder (Optional):** Navigate through folders dedicated to specific platforms or exercise types.

 ## Contributing (Optional)